cloud-gov/manage-rds/README.md

 You will need to have the cloudfoundry cli `cf`, `ssh` and the standard database engine utilities installed for cg-manage to work.

+Currently this utility supports linux and mac os installation.
+It has not been tested on windows but should work in the windows subsystem for linux.

 ## Installation

 There are three options for installation:

-1. Use the [homebrew](https://brew.sh/) package manager for latest release:
+1. Use the [homebrew](https://brew.sh/) package manager for latest release, this can be used on mac,linux, and windows (not tested)

 ```bash
 brew install rbogle/cloud-gov/cg-manage-rds